AdrienVannson/doreisa-internship/report/report.typ

 === Reisa

 Reisa @reisa is an attempt to solve the limitations of Deisa by relying on Ray instead of Dask.
-One of the main limitation of the approach is the lack of native array support.
+One of the main limitations of the approach is the lack of native array support.
 In Reisa, users no longer have a global view on the data as a Dask array: they have to manually define two callback functions:

 == Supercomputers

 === Jean-Zay

 The Jean-Zay supercomputer (see @jean-zay) is a powerful supercomputer located in Saclay, France.
-Following its extension in 2024, it has a peak computing power of 125.9 PFlop/s @jean-zay-presentation, which places it among the most powerful supercomputers on this planet.
+Following its extension in 2024, it has a peak computing power of 125.9 PFlop/s @jean-zay-presentation, which places it among the most powerful supercomputers.

 #figure(
   image("resources/jean-zay.png", width: 100%),